Grimsby is known as “Europe’s premier food town” due to it’s historic involvement in the fishing industry.

 The famous Grimsby Dock Tower can be seen in the background; a smaller square tower alongside the dominating 309 feet tall main tower built in 1852 after the style of the Torre del Mangia, Italy.
 Originally for hydraulic power working fifteen dock cranes and the lock gates.
 The Dock Tower is the symbol of our great Lincolnshire town, and I am proud to display on my current van ..

 Grimsby has over 100 mobile fishmongers travelling all over the country, and I am one of the lucky ones whose round is in the worlds greatest capital, London.

 Some have been operated for decades by their original founders, some handed down from father to son and others started up more recently by ex-fishermen and local industry workers who lost their jobs when Europe took control of Britain’s traditional fishing grounds.

-There are only a handful of traditional smokehouses in Great Grimsby.
-Due to european legislation it isn’t possible to build new ones in the traditional style – only stainless steel kilns are now permitted.
+There are only a handful of traditional smokehouses here in Great Grimsby.
 This unique factor contributed to the granting of ‘Protected Geographical Identity’ for the smoked fish from Grimsby’s traditional smokehouses. (as per genuine champagne and the regional cheeses.)
-More detail on this in the video below:
+Due to European legislation it isn’t possible to build new ones in the traditional style – only stainless steel kilns are now permitted…More detail on this in the video below.